Department of Archaeology

-We rank in the top 30 in the world for Archaeology (QS World University Rankings by Subject 2017).
+We rank 31st in the world for Archaeology (QS World University Rankings by Subject 2018).

 Learn from our internationally recognised experts who research and teach in areas such as material culture, bioarchaeology, forensic science, past climate and environmental change (including geoarchaeology), museums, and gender archaeology.
 Our expertise spans from the earliest humans to the post-medieval period and feeds directly into the student experience.

-We also have an outstanding record for student satisfaction, with 90–100% satisfied with the quality of the course in consecutive National Student Surveys (2010–2016) and the latest Postgraduate Taught Experience Survey (2016).
+We also have an outstanding track record for student satisfaction, with satisfaction scores of 90%-100% for the quality of our courses in every National Student Survey between 2010 and 2017 and the latest Postgraduate Taught Experience Survey (2016).